-6.1 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
+- 6.1 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account.
-The Council is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
-The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing.

-- 6.2 The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheap short-term loans and long-term fixed rate loans where the future cost is known but higher.
+The Council is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed. - 6.2 The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
+These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheaper short-term loans and long-term fixed rate loans where the future cost is known but higher.
 Statutory guidance from the Prudential Code is that debt should remain below the capital financing requirement, except in the short-term. - 6.3 Under the Prudential Code, the Council is legally obliged to set an affordable borrowing limit (also termed the authorised limit for external debt) each year, and a lower "operational boundary" is also set as a warning level should debt approach the limit. - 6.4 Treasury investments arise from receiving cash before it is paid out again.
 Any investment made for service reasons or for pure financial gain would not generally be considered to be part of treasury management.
 The Council's policy on treasury investments is to prioritise security and liquidity over yield, focussing on minimising risk rather than maximising returns.
+Cash that is likely to be spent in the near term is invested securely to minimise the risk of loss.
+Both near and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which particular investments to buy and the Council may request its money back at short notice.